waggle-sensor/waggle-pki-tools/README.md

 ## Important Files

 * `(tls|ssh)/ca/*`.
 All critical files related to the TLS / SSH CA. These _must be kept private_ and can be backed up and can be restored as needed.
 * `credentials/*.yaml`.
-These are "Kubernetes ready" beehive and node credential bundles.
+These are beehive and node credential bundles.
 These _must be kept private_.
+These are "Kubernetes ready" so that a single `kubectl apply -f x.yaml` will bootstrap all credentials required by the target.